chrisipa/cloud-portal/docs/cloud-providers/README.md

 # Cloud Providers

-The self service portal currently supports automated provisionings to Azure, AWS and VMWare vSphere environments.
+The self service portal currently supports automated provisionings to Azure, AWS and VMware vSphere environments.
 For Terraform to work you will have to setup accounts in your preferred Cloud platform.

 ## Azure